nextstrain/nextclade/docs/user/nextclade-algorithm.md

 ### 2. Translation

-In order to detect changes in protein structure of the virus, aminoacid sequences (peptides) need to be computed from the nucleotide sequence regions corresponding to [genes](https://en.wikipedia.org/wiki/Gene).
+In order to detect changes in viral proteins, aminoacid sequences (peptides) need to be computed from the nucleotide sequence regions corresponding to [genes](https://en.wikipedia.org/wiki/Gene).
 This process is called [translation](<https://en.wikipedia.org/wiki/Translation_(biology)>).
-Peptides then need to be aligned, in order to make them comparable, similarly to how it's done with nucleotide sequences.
+Protein sequences then need to be aligned, in order to make them comparable, similarly to how it's done with nucleotide sequences.

 Nextclade performs translation separately for every gene (the list of genes to be considered for translation is configurable).
 Genes are specified via a genome annotation in GFF3 format (gene map).